 Additionally, partnering with monthly dividend paying companies can accelerate my positions quickly by reinvesting those dividends either in same company or picking undervalued ones.
 As a result, The magic of compound interest works quicker when reinvesting the dividends on a more frequent basis.

 These monthly dividend paying companies are a buy and hold.
 Unless its fundamentals dramatically change such as earnings deteriorate 3 quarters in a row, suspending and cutting dividend then it triggers a sell action.
 Our ultimate goal is to live off its dividends without harvesting the capital.
+You may check our TFSA dividend income which I update monthly.

 Above all, the huge benefit of monthly paying dividends is taking advantage of opportunities to buy undervalued stocks that are available.
 Unlike quarterly paying ones that you have to wait and perhaps miss out on those opportunities as you don’t have available funds.